keithalewis/math/uf.md

 the _profit and loss_, among other quantities, relevant to managing a portfolio.

-To properly assess risk it is necessary to include how a position will be hedged over time.
-A cannonical example of this is Carr2020...
+To properly assess risk it is necessary to include how a position will be hedged over time, as pointed out in special cases by many authors.
 Various hedging strategies can, and should, be used for insight on the uncertainties involved.